 K. Compile and maintain a current Umpire Roster and School Directory

-L. Ensure that all MLUA umpires are members in good standing with US Lacrosse and follow the US Lacrosse Code of Conduct and policies established by the Women's Division Council written within the Umpire's Manual
+L. Ensure that all MLUA officials are members in good standing with US Lacrosse and follow the US Lacrosse Code of Conduct and policies established by the Women's Division Council written within the Umpire's Manual

-M. Keep Arbiter schedules updated with all game details to provide historical record of games worked by each umpire
+M. Keep Arbiter schedules updated with all game details to provide historical record of games worked by each official

-N. Communicate with umpires in a timely manner and provide the following:
+N. Communicate with officials in a timely manner and provide the following:

-• A fact sheet regarding game fees and umpire responsibilities
+• A fact sheet regarding game fees and official responsibilities

 • A Directory of Schools serviced with game-day contact information

-• An Umpire Roster with contact information
+• An Official Roster with contact information

 • A final statement of games worked at the end of the season

-O. Clarify the most appropriate technology tool(s) needed to communicate with specified umpires in the most-timely manner, e.g., text messaging/Twitter, email, phone, etc.
+O. Clarify the most appropriate technology tool(s) needed to communicate with specified officials in the most-timely manner, e.g., text messaging/Twitter, email, phone, etc.

-P. Assign more-experienced umpires with less-experienced to promote the teaching of good foul calling & foul administration.
+P. Assign more-experienced officials with less-experienced to promote the teaching of good foul calling & foul administration.

 Q. Update contact info each year within Arbiter to eliminate unnecessary contacts.

-R. Provide 1099’s on an annual basis to each umpire earning over $600 for youth games worked.
+R. Provide 1099’s on an annual basis to each official earning over $600 for youth games worked.

 4. Assigners Assigning Games To Themselves

-A. Assigners do not assign him-/herself more games as compared to other umpires working at each level of play.
+A. Assigners do not assign him-/herself more games as compared to other officials working at each level of play.

 B. Balance the games the assigners take amongst the schools or teams within each